 Figure 6: Gridded population for Kiev city, with each grid cell measuring 1 x 1 km.
-The baseline population (panel a) was retrieved from WorldPop’s database, whereas the population for March and June 2022 were predicted through either the Ratio (panels b and d) or the Generalized Additive Model (GAM, panels c and e) method.
-Note that the satellite images underlying the month of June 2022 covered only a fraction of the city’s AOI (panel a), which is also denoted in the secondary y-axis of Fig. 5.
-To interpret the present figure in relative terms, refer to Fig. S14 in the Supplementary Material.
+The baseline population (a) was retrieved from WorldPop’s database, whereas the population for March and June 2022 were predicted through either the Ratio (b and d) or the GAM method (c and e).
+Note that the satellite images underlying the month of June 2022 covered only a fraction of the city’s AOI (a), which is also denoted in the right panels in Fig. 5.
+To interpret the present figure in relative terms, refer to Supplementary Fig. S14.